NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

 ================

 OpenStudio-HPXML generates a variety of annual (and optionally, timeseries) outputs for a residential HPXML-based model.
+You can request the annual/timeseries output files be generated in either CSV or JSON formats.

 Annual Outputs
 --------------

-OpenStudio-HPXML will always generate an annual CSV output file called results_annual.csv, co-located with the EnergyPlus output.
+OpenStudio-HPXML will always generate an annual output file called results_annual.csv (or results_annual.json), co-located with the EnergyPlus output.
-The CSV file includes the following sections of output:
+The file includes the following sections of output:

 Annual Energy Consumption by Fuel Type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~